 We demonstrate it by offering dynamic, modern spaces, a broad range of resources and timely events, trusted and welcoming staff, and a commitment to the wellbeing of our community.

-The Glen Ellyn Public Library serves a community of almost 28,000 people and is located about 20 miles west of Chicago.
-Currently, the library holds over 220,000 items, including books, magazines, DVDs, and CDs.
-It also subscribes to over four dozen online digital resources and conducts programs and events for all ages.
+Glen Ellyn Public Library serves a community of almost 29,000 people and is located about 20 miles west of Chicago.
+Currently, the library holds 137,500 items, including books in print and Braille, audiobooks, DVDs, magazines, newspapers, playaways, STEAM kits, American Girl dolls, video games, and playpacks.
+Cardholders also have access to over 1,203,530 eBook, eVideo, eMusic, eAudiobook, and eMagazine items from streaming services like Hoopla, Freegal, OverDrive, Kanopy, and Axis 360.
+Through our consortium, cardholders have access to almost 2,229,000 items.
+Glen Ellyn Public Library also subscribes to over four dozen digital resources and has events and services for all ages.

 The history of the Glen Ellyn Public Library in many ways mirrors the history of the Village of Glen Ellyn, with name changes, population increases, and building expansions.